 Regularly appearing on festival bills around Europe, Roza Terenzi is the solo project of Katie Campbell.
 Tastemaker publication Resident Advisor has turned in a glowing review and awarded the “RA Recommends” tag to her new collaborative LP with D. Tiffany.

-The Guardian: Australian-Korean rappers 1300 hit the big time
+The Guardian: Australian-Korean rappers 1300 make a splash

 1300 are five rappers, including the producers Nerdie and (Liveschool alum) Pokari.Sweat.
 And their music and live shows deserve your attention.
 It’s been amazing to watch the development and rise of 1300 from complete unknowns to now an international fanbase, including the discerning ear of The Guardian’s music writer Brodie Lancaster who dives into their rise, incredible music videos and live shows in this write-up…